-1. Reducing energy consumption
+1. Reduce energy consumption

 Figures vary depending on systems and buildings, but you could reduce the energy consumption in a building by around 5% -35% with the use of smart technology.
 This translates into significant financial savings, as well as a much more efficient and effective approach to meeting green goals.

-2. Improving building efficiency
+2. Improve building efficiency

 Sensors also help to identify overused and underused areas in the building, providing the opportunity to optimise space utilisation, which in turn can facilitate growth.